 “Certain clones of Gambel oak are more colony forming than others.
 Some can live as single stemmed or a few individual stems for many years if not the entire life span of the plant which is hundreds of years in the right setting.
 The colony forming growth habit can be problematic when used for a street tree ( new stems are continually trying to come up each year).
 This can also be a problem if people want a “very neat and clean” looking small tree or large shrub in the landscape.
 I love Gambel oaks in informal screening or more naturalist gardens such as xeriscapes, native plant garden, along the edges of meadow gardens, and as backdrop to more traditional plantings if one has the room.
 I love them as informal groves as well in public landscapes such as parks or around office buildings.”

-I asked him if homeowners usually wanted a single trunked oak, and he said not necessarily and that his own preference was for the multi-stemmed form.
-He also noted that stress such as damage to the trunk (from leaf blowers or grass trimmers for instance) can stimulate suckering.
+When asked if homeowners usually wanted a single trunked oak for their landscapes, Mike replied “Not necessarily,” and said that his own preference was for the multi-stemmed form.
+He also noted that stress such as damage to the trunk (from leaf blowers or grass trimmers for instance) can stimulate suckering in a Gambel oak.

 When floral displays of color are fading from our lives in the fall, the Gambel oak really stands out with its magnificent array of leaves in red, orange, yellow and gold.
 Fall color, drought tolerance, and important associations within our Colorado ecoysytems certainly make this a tree for all reasons!